amutake/satysfi-event-source/README.md

 [![Build Status](https://github.com/amutake/satysfi-callbacks/workflows/build/badge.svg)](https://github.com/amutake/satysfi-callbacks/actions?query=workflow%3Abuild)

-A simple callback library for SATySFi.
-This project is under development, so the interface may break in frequently.
+A simple synchronous callback library for SATySFi.
+This project is under development, so the interface may change in frequently.

 Example
 -------